-Veterinarians estimate as many as 20% of all dogs suffer from ear infections at some point in their lives.
+Veterinarians estimate as many as 20 percent of all dogs suffer from ear infections at some point in their lives.
 Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside the ear such as Poodles.
-Despite the outside look, the ear structure and how puppies hear is quite similar.
+Despite the outside look, the ear structure and how dogs hear is quite similar in all breeds.